cht-holly/ai-workshop/steps/step-05-basic-dashboard.md

 - Chart displays Date on x-axis and Close price on y-axis
 - Data filtering happens reactively based on user selection
 - Use the data loading function from Step 4
+- Update the app/app.py file with the dashboard functionality

 Create a working dashboard that demonstrates the core interaction between user input and data visualization.
 Keep the interface clean and focused on essential functionality.

+Documentation:
+Update the CHANGELOG.md file to track this step.
+Include:
+- What was accomplished (basic interactive dashboard)
+- Features implemented (dropdown, chart, interactivity)
+- Files created or modified
+- Current functionality status

+This helps maintain context about the dashboard's evolution.
 ```

 ## Expected Result